Protein:

 This post contains affiliate and sponsored content.
 As always, we will only ever recommend products that we absolutely love.

 Jump to RecipeStep up your game day or tailgating appetizer game with these dry rubbed chicken wings.
 These party wings are hit with a sweet and slightly spicy dry rub and then smoked, hot and fast, resulting in perfectly balanced and crispy chicken wings.
+The homemade dry rub for smoked wings perfectly complements the tender chicken and help give the wings a perfectly crispy, bite through skin.

 Making Smoked Dry Rubbed Chicken Wings

-To make the best hot wing dry rub you will need salt, garlic powder, paprika, cumin, chili powder, turbinado sugar, black pepper, mustard powder, and cayenne pepper.
+To make the hot wing dry rub you will need salt, garlic powder, paprika, cumin, chili powder, turbinado sugar, black pepper, mustard powder, and cayenne pepper.
 We prefer sweet paprika for this recipe but smoked paprika will work well too.
 For the chili powder, feel free to use your favorite chili powder or mix.
 Our personal favorite is chipotle powder, as it adds a perfect amount of heat and smokiness to the hot wing rub.

 Cooking the Smoked Chicken Wings